tkn-tub/module_rs_signal_gen/README.md

-# Wishful R&S signal generator module
+# UniFlex R&S signal generator module

 The R&S signal generator can be controlled from this module.